calumgrant/logical/docs/worklist.md

   - n-ary relations
     - n-ary tables
     - efficient join orders.
   - how to name arbitrary n-ary tuples from Datalog that are compatible with logical?
+Use `:` to access them.
 - Inefficient to run `if 1<=X<=100 then X is c and X is b.` as it's evaluated twice.
 - `exit`
 - Think about predicate-names containing `-`.